polarofficial/polar-ble-sdk/documentation/FirstTimeUse.md

 ![](./images/VO2max_female.PNG)

-TODO: Add vo2 max estimation algorithm based on age, weight, height and sex.

 ## Sleep goal

 A sleep goal can be between 5 and 11 hours of time.
-It corresponds to the user's sleep target time, which is slightly different for everyone.
-That metric is used for sleep guidance.
+It corresponds to the user's nightly sleep target time, which varies from person to person.
+That value is used as a metric for sleep guidance.

 ## Typical day